OmarBedawi/myMovies/static/readMe_files/testing/testing.md

     3. As a Returning Visitor, I want to easily be able to update or cancel an exsisting record.
-        1. In the collection pages, only the films added by the user displays 2 buttons: edit and delete.
+        1. In the collection pages, only the films added by the user displays the edit and delete buttons.
         2. The edit button direct the user to the "Edit Film" page.
 Here the user has the opportunity to update the informations contained in the record.
         3. After the form response is submitted, the page refreshes and the user is brought to his collection and a flash message on the top of the page is displayed and saying: "Film Successfully Updated".
         4. The delete button gives the user the opportunity to delete a film.
-When the user click on the button, a message appears on the screen saying:"Are you sure to delete this film?"
+When the user click on the button, a confirmation message appears on the screen saying:"Are you sure to delete this film?"
         If the user click "Yes", a flash message on the top of the page is displayed and saying: "Film Successfully Deleted".

         ![update](https://raw.githubusercontent.com/OmarBedawi/myMovies/master/static/readMe_files/testing/testing_screenshots/07_update.png?raw=true)